High blood cholesterol is one of the major controllable risk factors for coronary heart disease, heart attack and stroke.

 • Select the top ten recipes your family loves and get everyone involved in the meal preparation.

-• Reduce the amount of sugar, salt and solid fats used in your favourite recipes.
+• Reduce the amount of sugar, salt and fats used in your favourite recipes.

 3. Make eating out a special occasion

-• Try to limit the number of times you eat in a restaurant per month.
+• Try to limit the number of times you eat out.

-• When you do eat out, choose restaurants that serve freshly made dishes using whole and minimally processed foods and provide nutrition information.
+• When you do eat out, choose places that serve freshly made dishes using whole and minimally processed foods and provide nutrition information.

 4. Achieve and maintain a healthy weight